 - Health insurance costs have changed, or was previously not available and is now

 - Any other substantial change in your circumstances

-When circumstances change, you have a right to go back to court and request to modify your agreement, including lowering your child support payments.
-A change in circumstances might include a pay cut or temporary loss of employment, or perhaps your spouse got a better job with an increase in the amount he or she makes.
+When circumstances change, you have a right to request to modify your agreement, including lowering your payments.
+A change in circumstances might include a pay cut or temporary job loss, or perhaps your spouse got a better job with an increase in salary.
 Do the math.
-If you are in your mid-40s and we can lower your support by $90 to $100 per week, that’s a savings of about $50,000 over 10 years!
+If you are in your mid-40s and can lower support by $90 to $100 per week, that’s a savings of $50,000 over 10 years!

 Miller Law Group, P.C. is a top-notch legal team with nearly 100 years of combined experience.
 Put the entire weight of our team in your corner and contact us for child support representation today!